The best VR headset in 2024: all the latest platforms compared

 (Image credit: Future / Duncan Robertson)

 The best VR headsets are gearing up for a very competitive month this November.
-Black Friday is fast approaching, and with so many excellent VR headsets on the shelves right now, all of them will be jostling for position, hopefully with some great discounts.
+Black Friday is upon us, and with so many excellent VR devices on the shelves right now, all of them will be jostling for position, hopefully with some great discounts.
 But which is the right one for you and your setup?
 That's what I'm here to help you determine.

-Paying $3.5 grand for Apple's ski mask probably isn't the most appealing option for the majority of VR gamers, and it's for that reason we're excited by the rumors that have been circulating around a cheaper version of the Meta Quest 3.
-You'll be glad to know that it is possible to find some of the best VR headsets for between $300 and $600 at the moment, but we're always supportive of cheaper alternatives.
+Paying $3.5 grand for Apple's ski mask probably isn't the most appealing option for the majority of VR gamers, and it's for that reason we're excited by the arrival of the Meta Quest 3S.
+We're still testing this headset for ourselves, but it's so nice to have newly affordable options on the shelves.
+You'll be glad to know that it is possible to find some of the best VR headsets for between $300 and $600 at the moment, which was never the case in years gone by.
 Premium options from the likes of HTC, Meta, and Valve can still trickle into the four-figure mark, but not nearly to the tune of $3,500 (thanks, Apple).

-To help you navigate this often complicated-seeming market, we've rounded up the best VR headsets you can buy at the moment down below.
+To help you navigate this often complicated-seeming market, we've rounded up the best VR headsets you can buy at the moment, which are down below.
 We've put this guide together based on both our own hands-on experience and by balancing spec lists and price points to find the best value.
-I'm currently testing the new Meta Quest 3S to figure out where it sits on this list, so if you're looking for something on the lower-end of the budget, maybe wait until I can give you my verdict on that one.
+I'm currently testing the new Meta Quest 3S to figure out where it sits on this list, so if you're looking for something on the lower end of the budget, maybe wait until I can give you my verdict on that one.

 The Quick List